junxit/us-congress-bills-114/bill.md

   - **(1)** by striking “Director” each place such term appears in headings and text, other than where such term is used in the context of the Director of the Office of Thrift Supervision, and inserting “Financial Product Safety Commission”; and
   - **(2)** in section 1503, by striking paragraph (10).
 - **(l)** *Title 44, United States Code* Section 3513(c) of title 44, United States Code, as amended by section 1100D(b) of the Consumer Financial Protection Act of 2010, is amended by striking “Director of the Bureau” and inserting “Financial Product Safety Commission”.

+## § 5.
+Effective date

+This Act and the amendments made by this Act shall take effect on the date on which not less than 3 persons have been confirmed by the Senate to serve as members of the Financial Product Safety Commission.